Iris6373/CODEFORCES/Good Bye 2021: 2022 is NEAR/A.md

                        t test cases
                        Each test case takes O(n) time.

-    Space Complexity : O(1)
+    Space Complexity : O(n)
-                       No extra space is used.
+                       A map as extra space is used.